-PayPal is pretty convenient and easy to navigate, but if you’re worried about the security of using this online payment system, it’s a good idea to consider some of the following pros and cons.
+PayPal can be convenient and easy to navigate, but if you’re worried about the security of using this online payment system, it’s a good idea to consider some of the following pros and cons.

 What are the pros?

 - PayPal is convenient – all your payment information is stored on your account so you don’t have to enter card details every time you pay.

 - Your financial details and transactions are encrypted and monitored to help prevent fraud and identity theft.
-If you are concerned something might have gone wrong on your account, simply report it to PayPal and it will handle any unauthorised transactions.
+If you are concerned something might have gone wrong on your account, you can report it to PayPal and it will handle any unauthorised transactions.

 - PayPal says there are regular updates to its systems to help block external threats.

 - If your eligible PayPal purchase doesn’t arrive or is significantly different to the seller’s description, you have Buyer Protection.
 According to PayPal, it can reimburse you for the full price plus shipping costs, up to $20,000 per item.

 - If you link a rewards credit card to your PayPal account you can still redeem points with most cards on PayPal purchases.
-Using a credit card in PayPal is generally a good idea anyway because you gain an extra layer of protection with your credit card’s fraud protection.
+Using a credit card in PayPal may be worth considering because you gain an extra layer of protection with your credit card’s fraud protection.

 What are the cons?